 3 months prior to John’s MIN date…

-John receives his board action (formerly known as a green sheet). (pdf) The board action is the official, written decision issued by the board to either grant or deny parole following the parole interview/hearing.
+Board Action (formerly known as a green sheet). (pdf) The Board Action is the official, written decision issued by the Board to either grant or deny parole following the parole interview/hearing.
 John is granted parole on or after November 28, 2013, his MIN sentencing date.
-In the board action, the reasons listed by the board for granting parole were:
+In the Board Action, the reasons listed by the Board for granting parole were: